prasdud/DISAC/README.md

 ## LONG TERM
 1. How to scale up?
 Multiple universities.
 2. Assume mistake in certificate, how will blockchain accomodate that?
+3. Check performance metrics for regular blockchain validation and see it merkle trees are required